okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2024-okta-identity-engine/index.md

 You can now use OAuth 2.0 Demonstrating Proof-of-Possession (DPoP) access tokens to access Okta management APIs.
 See [Configure OAuth 2.0 Demonstrating Proof-of-Possession](/docs/guides/dpop/oktaresourceserver/main/). <!-- OKTA-673922 OKTA_RESOURCE_SERVER_DPOP_SUPPORT-->

-#### Email or password is no longer required in the authenticator enrollment policy is GA in Preview
+#### Email or password no longer required in authenticator enrollment policy is GA in Preview

 Previously, authenticator enrollment policies required either an email or a password even if other authenticators were enabled.
 Now, you can set email or password authentication to `optional` or `disabled`, and require another authenticator instead.
 This change allows orgs to better secure accounts with stronger authenticators such as Okta Verify, Okta FastPass, or FIDO2 (WebAuthn).
 See [Create an authenticator enrollment policy](https://help.okta.com/okta_help.htm?type=oie&id=ext-create-mfa-policy). <!-- OKTA-681443 ENABLE_BOOTSTRAP_WITH_ANY_AUTHENTICATOR-->